MS Access Database Not Opening Fix

 - Reinstalling MS Access: If all else fails, you may need to uninstall and then reinstall MS Access.
 Before doing this, ensure you have the installation media and that your system meets the necessary requirements.
 To uninstall, go to “Control Panel” > “Programs” > “Programs and Features,” select MS Access, and click “Uninstall.”
 Afterward, follow the installation prompts to reinstall.

-Preventing Future Issues
+Preventing Future Issues For MS Access Database Not Opening

 - Regularly Compacting and Repairing the Database: To maintain optimal performance, it’s a good practice to compact and repair your database regularly.
 This helps prevent file corruption and ensures the database runs smoothly.